The Gaab Lab for Developmental Neuroscience

 - the development and evaluation of remediation programs for language and reading impairments

-BabyBOLD StudyBabyBOLD is an exciting new longitudinal study we have recently begun and for which we are actively recruiting infant participants.
+BabyBOLD StudyBabyBOLD is a new longitudinal MRI study we have recently begun and for which we are actively recruiting infant participants.
 For more information, please visit our BabyBOLD page!

 Boston Longitudinal Dyslexia Study (BOLD)We are no longer recruiting participants for this study.
 We thank all of our participating families for their dedication to our research over the years!
 We are currently in the data analysis phase of this project.